NOMYUM/2018-fall-dms104/project01-mrd/instructions.md

 Then the rest of the document should follow the outline provided from the headings in the book, in the section: "Determining Your Project's Parameters."
 Just write what you think the stakeholders wants to hear.
 DO NOT use marketing *fluff words*.
 Be specific in terms of the design process.
 (You are designers - not marketing people!)

 Suggestion for the **Team Lead**: set up the document and assign various parts to the team members.
 In this case, it doesn't matter who does what.
 You're all getting graded together as one.

-### Colophon

-Also required: at the back of the document, there must be a section titled: "Colophon".
-On that page, put a listing of all the team members and who did what, specifically, as part of this assignment.
-Be as detailed as possible.

-- If there is a perceived disparity of effort within the team, any team member may DM the professor in Slack and voice their concerns.
-The professor will maintain the team member's anonymity and assess the relative level of effort for each member when assigning grades.
-Anyone who ends up doing more work than someone else will get the other person's grade added to their own as extra credit.

 ## The Presentation